Distributionally Robust Wireless Semantic Communication with Large AI Models: Background and Related Works

-Wireless semantic communication is an emerging paradigm that focuses on transmitting the meaning of data rather than exact bit sequences~\cite{semcom_principle}.
-A wireless SemCom system typically consists of a semantic encoder (to extract meaningful features or symbols from source data), followed by a channel encoder, and a corresponding semantic decoder and channel decoder at the receiver.
-Unlike traditional communication systems that prioritize bit-level fidelity and quality-of-service (QoS) metrics (e.g., low bit error rate, high signal-to-noise ratio)~\cite{traditional_com}, wireless SemCom aims for fidelity in meaning or task outcome~\cite{semcom_principle, semcom_survey}.
-This paradigm shift promises dramatically improved bandwidth efficiency since irrelevant details can be omitted, and it can reduce the ``endless" demand for higher data rates by focusing on what information is needed rather than how to reproduce the raw data perfectly.

-Recent advances in AI-driven learning have enabled practical realizations of wireless SemCom, allowing systems to directly learn semantic representations and transmit them under adverse channel conditions~\cite{6773024, 8054694}.
+\blue{ Wireless semantic communication transmits the meaning of data rather than exact bit sequences~\cite{semcom_principle}.
+Unlike traditional systems that prioritize bit-level fidelity and quality-of-service metrics (e.g., low bit error rate, high signal-to-noise ratio)~\cite{traditional_com}, SemCom aims for fidelity in meaning or task outcome~\cite{semcom_principle, semcom_survey}.
+Recent advances in AI-driven learning have enabled practical realizations of this concept, which allows systems to learn semantic representations and transmit them under adverse channel conditions~\cite{6773024, 8054694}.
 This capability aligns with Shannon’s vision of semantic-level communication~\cite{shannon} and offers improved resilience in wireless environments.
-Several seminal works have contributed to the development of wireless SemCom.
-For transmitting text, the work in~\cite{deepsc} introduced end-to-end semantic encoding using deep learning, significantly improving robustness in noisy channels.
+Seminal works have demonstrated these benefits across various modalities.
+For transmitting text, the work in~\cite{deepsc} introduced end-to-end semantic encoding using deep learning for improving robustness in noisy channels.
 This work was extended in~\cite{deepsc_st} and~\cite{mem_deepsc} to account for synthesizing audio and to incorporate context-aware question answering.
-For visual data, in~\cite{deepjscc, 10654371}, the authors used an autoencoder to transmit images directly over wireless channels.
+For visual data, autoencoders have been used to transmit images directly over wireless channels~\cite{deepjscc, 10654371}.
 In the video domain, the solution of~\cite{wireless_deep_video} relied on the use of semantic features and temporal redundancy for efficient video streaming.
 These works collectively demonstrate that semantic-aware communication enhances efficiency across modalities.